Skip to Content

 When is the Canada Day Parade?

-This year’s Canada Day Parade will be on July 1 starting at 10:30 a.m.
+This year’s Canada Day Parade will be at 10:30 a.m. on July 1, with the procession starting at 10:15 a.m. for the sensory-friendly block.

 Where is the parade?

-The parade will start on Riedel Street, head north on Franklin Avenue and will travel down Main Street and end at the corner of Main Street and Clearwater Drive.
-Main Street is the location of the Sensory Friendly Block.
+The parade will start on Main Street, head south on Franklin Avenue and end at the corner of Riedel Street and Clearwater Drive.
+Main Street is the location of the sensory friendly block.

 Is there a cost to attend the Canada Day Parade?